Confederated Tribes of the Grand Ronde Community of Oregon: Tribal languages

 Historically the tribe had people speaking 27 distinct languages.
 Numerous members of these tribes could speak more than one language due to their proximity and trading relationships.
 The Oregon Territory was one of the most linguistically diverse regions in the world.
 On the reservation, most Native Americans began communicating using Chinook Jargon, the trade language that had developed earlier.
 The Chinook Jargon was widely spoken throughout the Northwest between tribes and newcomers to the region.

 At Grand Ronde reservation, Chinook Jargon developed as a creole language, and was the first language in most native homes.
-Tribal members continued to use this language, even as their children were educated in English and through the termination era (1954-1983).
+Tribal members continued to use this language, even as their children were educated in English and through the termination era (1954–1983).
 During this period, children were being sent to Indian boarding schools and forced to learn English; all individual tribal languages at Grand Ronde became extinct as their last native speakers died.

 In the 1970s, Grand Ronde elders began teaching Chinook Jargon language classes in the community.
 In 1983, the Confederated tribes of Grand Ronde regained federal recognition as a sovereign tribe.
 As part of restoration, they established a formal language program for children, which they could support through revenues generated from gaming.
 They renamed Chinook Jargon as Chinuk Wawa (Talking Chinuk).
 The Grand Ronde tribe's immersion language program has produced native speakers, joining another half-dozen Native language immersion programs in such success.
 This program begins in preschool classes (Lilu) and continues into Kindergarten.
 The language program officials plan to expand the immersion program to a pre-8 grade program, and offer classes for adults.
 This will create speakers of the language to help the language survive in perpetuity.

-Membership
+Enrollment

 The elected tribal council sets the rules for membership.
 Generally, membership requires direct descent from a person listed on the rolls at particular times and a percentage of Native American ancestry from among the tribes in the Confederation.
-Being a member of the tribe has an estimated financial benefit of between $3500 and $5000 per year when such things as housing benefits, elder pension, student scholarships and per capita payouts from casino revenue are added up; however, that does not include health care.
+Being a member of the tribe has an estimated financial benefit of between $5500 and $7000 per year when such things as housing benefits, student scholarships and per capita payouts from casino revenue are added up; however, that does not include health care or elder pension.

 Created by the Tribal Constitution, the Grand Ronde Tribal Council was set up to be the tribe's primary governing and legislative body.
 The council is made up of nine standing members.
 Each member is meant to serve a three-year term with three council seats up for re-election every year and no restrictions for how many terms a council member can serve.
 To qualify for a position as a council member, a person simply needs to be 18 years or older and be an enrolled member of the Tribe according to the Tribal Constitution.
 To vote for council members, confirmed tribal members mail in ballots with verified signatures on file with the Tribal Election Board, and the forty-five days preceding the September General Council meeting is when the elections are officially held.